katerinanavab/webdocs/docs/unit02/notes201.md

 #### Flex-grow
 {: .no_toc }

-`flex-grow` expects a single number as its value, and that number is used as the flex-item's "growth factor".
+`flex-grow` expects a single number as its value, and that number is used as the flex-item's **"growth factor"**.
 When we applied `flex: 1` to every div inside our container, we were telling every div to grow the same amount.
 The result of this is that every div ends up the **exact same size**.

 If we instead add `flex: 2` to just one of the divs, then that div would **grow** to 2x the size of the others.
 In the following example the `flex` shorthand has values for `flex-shrink` and `flex-basis` specified with their default values.